 4 hour online workshop – £100 +VAT per person

-This four-hour online training session is designed for senior leaders, governors and trustees who are either developing or interested in introducing supervision within their educational setting.
+The four-hour session is designed for senior leaders, governors, trustees and educators who are developing – or thinking about introducing – supervision in their setting.

 Foundation Course – learning to be a supervisor within an educational setting